sst/guide/_chapters/organizing-services.md

    The CloudFormation template is invalid: Template format error: Number of resources, 201, is greater than maximum allowed, 200
    ```

 Even with the disadvantages the multi-repo pattern does have its place.
 We have come across cases where some infrastructure related pieces (setting up DynamoDB, Cognito, etc) is done in a service that is placed in a separate repo.
-And since this typically doesn't need a lot of code or even share anything with the rest of your application, it can live on it's own.
-So in effect you can run a multi-repo setup where the standalone repos are for your _infrastructure_ and your _API endpoints_ live in a microservice + mono-repo setup.
+And since this typically doesn't need a lot of code or even share anything with the rest of your application, it can live on its own.
+So in effect you can run a multi-repo setup where the standalone repos are for your _infrastructure_ and your _API endpoints_ live in a microservice + monorepo setup.

 Finally, it's worth looking at the less common monolith pattern.